razauh/Adventure-Works-Sales-Analysis/README.md

 1. **Data Source**: Obtain the AdventureWorks2019 Sales Data.

-2. **SQL Analysis**: Execute the SQL queries provided in the project's SQL script to perform market basket analysis.
+2. **SQL Analysis**: Execute the SQL queries provided in the project's SQL script for annual profit growth, customer revenue impact, and product profit analysis.

-3. **Results**: Review the results to identify product associations and patterns.

-## Project Files

-- `market_basket_analysis.sql`: SQL script containing the queries for market basket analysis.
+3. **Python Analysis**: Use the Python script provided to perform market basket analysis.

-- `results.md`: Documented results, including the 12 frequently co-purchased products and insights.
+4. **Tableau Dashboard**: Access the Tableau dashboard for interactive data exploration.

 ## Additional Notes

-- The analysis is based on the AdventureWorks2019 sales data and can be adapted for other datasets or e-commerce platforms.
-- Further analysis or visualization tools can be applied to enhance the insights generated.

-## Author

-- [Your Name]
-- [Your Contact Information]
+- This project combines SQL, Python, and Tableau for a comprehensive analysis of sales data.

-Feel free to contact me for any questions or collaboration opportunities.
+- Feel free to reach out for further details or collaboration opportunities.